History of Taiwan in Timeline

 2004: NHI Population Coverage

-By the end of 2004, the population coverage under the National Health Insurance (NHI) had reached 99 percent.
+By the end of 2004, the National Health Insurance (NHI) population coverage had reached 99 percent.

-In 2004, Taiwan established the National Health Command Center, including the Central Epidemic Command Center (CECC), in response to lessons learned from the SARS outbreak.
+In 2004, Taiwan established the National Health Command Center, including the Central Epidemic Command Center (CECC), as a response to the SARS outbreak.

 2004: Legislative election

-In January 2024, William Lai Ching-te of the ruling Democratic Progressive Party won Taiwan's presidential elections.
-No party won a majority in the simultaneous Taiwan's legislative election for the first time since 2004.
+In January 2024, no party won a majority in the simultaneous Taiwan's legislative election for the first time since 2004.

 In the 2004 Olympics, Chen Shih-hsin and Chu Mu-yen won gold medals in the women's flyweight event and the men's flyweight event in Taekwondo, respectively.

-The National Assembly was abolished in 2005 with the power of constitutional amendments handed over to the Legislative Yuan and all eligible voters of the Republic via referendums.
+In 2005, the National Assembly was abolished, and the power of constitutional amendments was handed over to the Legislative Yuan and all eligible voters via referendums.

-September 2007: DPP resolution asserts separate identity from China
+September 2007: DPP approves resolution asserting separate identity from China

-In September 2007, Taiwan's ruling Democratic Progressive Party (DPP) approved a resolution asserting a separate identity from China, calling for a new constitution and the general use of "Taiwan" as the country's name, without abolishing the formal name, "Republic of China".
+In September 2007, the ruling Democratic Progressive Party (DPP) approved a resolution asserting a separate identity from China.
+The resolution called for a new constitution for a "normal country" and general use of "Taiwan" as the country's name.

-In 2008, the KMT's nominee Ma Ying-jeou won the presidential election on a platform of increased economic growth and better ties with the PRC.
+In 2008, Ma Ying-jeou of the KMT won the presidential election in Taiwan, advocating for increased economic growth and improved relations with the PRC.

 2008: University Acceptance Rate

-Since 2008 the university acceptance rate has been over 95 percent, among the highest in Asia.
+Since 2008, the university acceptance rate in Taiwan has been over 95 percent, among the highest in Asia.

-July 2009: Survey on ROC and PRC Relationship
+July 2009: Survey indicates views on ROC and PRC relations

-In July 2009, a survey indicated that 82.8 percent of respondents considered the ROC and the PRC as two separate countries, while 80.2 percent believed they were members of the Chinese.
+In July 2009, a survey conducted in Taiwan showed that 82.8 percent of respondents considered the ROC and the PRC two separate countries with each developing on its own but 80.2 percent think they are members of the Chinese.

-2009: Taiwan participates in the WHO as an observer
+2009: Taiwan participates in WHO as "Chinese Taipei"

-In 2009, Taiwan participated in the World Health Organization (WHO) as an observer under the name "Chinese Taipei".
+In 2009, Taiwan participated in the World Health Organization as an observer under the name "Chinese Taipei" after reaching an agreement with Beijing.

-Taiwan hosted the 2009 World Games in Kaohsiung and the 2009 Summer Deaflympics.
+Taiwan hosted the 2009 World Games in Kaohsiung.

 From 2011 to 2013, Yani Tseng was ranked number 1 in the Women's World Golf Rankings for 109 consecutive weeks.